Information on Purchasing Auto Insurance

 You can learn more about each of these optional coverages in our publication: Brief Explanation of Michigan No-Fault Insurance.
-You can also obtain additional information by reviewing: A Consumers Guide to No-Fault Automobile Insurance in Michigan, Your Guide to Auto Insurance For Michigan Consumers, and Road Service Club Memberships.
+You can also obtain additional information by reviewing: Your Guide to Auto Insurance For Michigan Consumers and Road Service Club Memberships.

 - How are rates developed?

 Michigan's auto insurance is regulated by state law on a competitive basis.
 This means that rates cannot be considered excessively high so long as there is competition among companies.
 Insurers are prohibited from communicating with other insurers about the rates they are setting.

 There are two types of auto policies: group and non-group (or individual).
 A group policy is one offered to a group or association's members.
 Coverage provided by group and non-group policies are generally similar.
 However, different companies offer different coverage options in their policies and a group policy may qualify you for discounts to save money.